RunarGull/ContosoCoffee/README.md

 _____________________________________________
 # Azure Resource Manager (ARM) Template
 The ARM template is available on this repo.
-If you wishes to re-deploy our solution - Please feel free to use our template.
+If you wish to re-deploy our solution - Please, feel free to use our template.